kinode-dao/kinode-book/src/kit/publish.md

 The URI hosting the `metadata.json`.
 You must place the `metadata.json` somewhere public before publishing your package on Kimap.
-A common place to host `metadata.json` is on your package's Github repo.
+A common place to host `metadata.json` is on your package's GitHub repo.
+If you use GitHub, make sure to use the static link to the specific commit, not a branch-specific URL (e.g. `main`) that will change with new commits.

 ### `--keystore-path`